top of page

 3

-At Georgia Family & Mediation, mediations are a standard $350 per hour and a two-hour minimum per booking.
-Civil mediations are commonly resolved in a few hours.
+At Georgia Family & Mediation, court mediations are a standard $350 per hour and a two-hour minimum per booking.
 Divorce and family mediations might vary, depending on the complexity of the case and the number of items needing settlement.

 4